The 2019 Tennessee Star Constitution Bee is open for registration!

 The Bee is designed to focus on student knowledge of the Constitution and the Bill of Rights in the same way as the National Spelling Bee and the National Geography Bee.

-All confirmed contestants will receive – at no charge – a copy of the pilot project edition of the textbook based on the groundbreaking Constitution Series, The Tennessee Star Guide to the Constitution and the Bill of Rights.
+Confirmed contestants can download – at no charge – a copy of the 2019 First Edition of the textbook based on the groundbreaking Constitution Series, The Tennessee Star Guide to the Constitution and the Bill of Rights.

 Judges will include local teachers, attorneys, and editors from The Tennessee Star.

 Star News Digital Media, Inc., the parent corporation of The Tennessee Star, will host the first annual Star News National Constitution Bee next year, to be held on May 16, 2020 in Nashville, where the top finishers in the fourth annual The Tennessee Star Constitution Bee, which will be held in April 2020, join top finishers from Star News Constitution Bees in other states for the national championship.

 Residents of other states interested in operating Star News Constitution Bees in their states are invited to apply for licensing rights in their states for the 2020 Star News National Constitutional Bee.
 State license agreements will be available in January 2019, and will include training sessions conducted in Nashville during the April 27 2019 Tennessee Star Constitution Bee.